 The interesting thing about our training program is that although there are a few machines we tend to use a little more often than others, it seems like every time we are doing different machines, or different exercises with the same machines.

 I like that, because it means its never boring, and I’m always learning how to do new stuff.
 In fact, without Jeff and Todd I would definitely not be doing some of these things correctly.
-They always position me on a machine to do a particular exercise and the form is very important.
+They always position me on a machine to do a particular exercise and the form is very important, I also complement with testosterone boosters for my health.

 Machines aren’t the only way we do things.
 We also use free weights, and in some cases they are paired up with other exercises.
 For example, how about hoisting a 40 pound barbell onto your shoulders and then doing deep lunges up and down a parking lot ramp outside!